 What is Uni-Assist?

-If you went to school or have studied outside Germany, you must not only apply to Cologne Game Lab through the form on our website, but also submit a couple of documents to the Uni-Assist service in Berlin (online and in paper form).
+If you went to school or have studied outside Germany, you must not only apply to Cologne Game Lab through the form on our website, but also submit a couple of documents to the Uni-Assist service in Berlin.
 Uni-Assist verifies the validity of your secondary school leaving certificate and university degree (if applicable) in Germany.